attrigo/asapp/services/asapp-projects-service/README.md

 Each of these operations is exposed as an REST endpoint. \
 These business endpoints consumes and produces dates in standard ISO-8601 format.

-There are also exposed a bunch of non-business endpoints which are produced by Spring Boot Actuator.
+There are also exposed several non-business REST endpoints which are produced by Spring Boot Actuator.

 The architecture is mainly based on Java 21 and Spring Boot 3.3, and it follows some of the [Microservice Architecture Principles](https://microservices.io/):